speedment/speedment-doc/pages/enterprise_json.md

     .build();
 ```

-We have now created an aggregate collector that can be applied to a stream.
+This creates an aggregate `Collector` that can be applied to a `Stream`.

 ```java
 films.stream().collect(filmCollector);